• Skip to primary navigation

 If you find you have made too many meatballs for this dish, you can freeze the raw meatballs too.

-Just place the meatballs on a piece of baking parchment (to prevent them sticking to the tray) on a baking tray and place in the freezer until they are solid.
-Then transfer the frozen meatballs to a plastic ziploc bag and freeze until needed.
+Place the meatballs on a piece of baking parchment (to prevent them from sticking to the tray) on a baking tray and place in the freezer until they are solid.
+Then transfer the frozen meatballs to a plastic Ziploc bag and freeze until needed.

 To use, let them defrost then add them to the soup as per the recipe, or you could use them to make spicy meatballs with tomato sauce or spaghetti and meatball bake.